UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-17.md

 In January 1825, Andrew Smith, a military doctor recently appointed Superintendent of the South African Museum in Cape Town, wrote to Moffat asking him to collect for the new museum.
 He expressed a particular interest in snakes, frogs, as well as ‘an animal near Latakoo somewhat like an armadillo covered with scales’, presumably the pangolin.
 Smith also sent Moffat arsenical soap along with a set of printed instructions describing how to preserve their skins.[^29]

 What Moffat actually sent to Cape Town is unclear, although a knife with an ivory handle carved in the form a zebra at the South African Museum in Cape Town (now Iziko 3306) is associated with an old label with Moffat’s name on it.
-When Smith led the _Expedition for Exploring Central Africa_ beyond the boundary of the Cape Colony in 1834, it was to mission stations, including Kuruman, that he initially went.
+When Smith led the 'Expedition for Exploring Central Africa' beyond the boundary of the Cape Colony in 1834, it was to mission stations, including Kuruman, that he initially went.
 In a report, published following his return to Cape Town, Smith wrote:

-The importance of the services which were rendered by the various Missionaries we visited, will, ere this, have been apparent; yet, comparatively speaking, but a small proportion of their real utility has been noticed, from the necessity of abstaining, on the present occasion, from particular details.
+> The importance of the services which were rendered by the various Missionaries we visited, will, ere this, have been apparent; yet, comparatively speaking, but a small proportion of their real utility has been noticed, from the necessity of abstaining, on the present occasion, from particular details.
 To all of them I consider the Association to be deeply indebted for whatever degree of success has attended the exertions of the expedition and to Mr Moffat especially, for the friendly reception and the kind treatment which we experienced from Umsiligas \[Mzilikazi\][^30].

 Moffat’s establishment of a personal fiefdom at Kuruman in the decade before Smith’s arrival had been associated with a significant building programme.
 While the model house at the Missionary Museum in London represented a typical building at Maruping \[New Dithakong or Lattakoo\] in the early 1820s, when Smith’s expedition arrived at Kuruman in 1835 they found a row of stone buildings.
 One member of the expedition even described the mission as ‘the most perfect station’.[^31]